sammy44nts/indexd/doc/rfc/006_slab_pinning.md

 The `Key` is necessary because the `indexer` can't repair slabs without the ability to decrypt shards.
-However, the first layer of encryption is applied by the client the corresponding key is never sent to the `indexer`.
+However, the first layer of encryption is applied by the client, so the corresponding key is never sent to the `indexer`.

 Each shard within a slab is an object of the following form: